 28 August 2019

-The heydays came in the nineteenth century and with the development of the watch industry.
+The heydays came in the nineteenth century by the development of the watch industry.
 The Town Hall symbolizes the prosperity, cosmopolitism and grandeur of this small city.

 The world is the market for the (Horlogerie) industries and services.
-The Time and Town planning area (L’Espace Temps et Urbanisme) in the building is devoted to the history of the watch industry.
+The Time and Town planning area (L’Espace Temps et Urbanisme) in the building is dedicated to the history of the watch industry.

-The Town Hall, built soon after the First World War, is a harmonious blend of various architectural styles : neo-Renaissance, Art Nouveau and local.
+The Town Hall, built after the First World War, is a harmonious construction of different architectural styles : neo-Renaissance, Art Nouveau and local.

-The sculpture was crafted in 1930 to remind the authorities of their obligation of good governance.
+The sculpture was crafted in 1930 to remind the authorities of good governance.
 (Source and further information: www.lelocle.ch).